Walmart faces pressure to stop gun sales after latest U.S. mass shootings

 Outdoor goods chains including Bass Pro Shops, Gander Outdoors and Academy Sports continue to sell assault-style rifles.
 A proliferation of online retailers like AIM Surplus, Armslist and Brownells also sell firearms that can be easily procured.

+Armslist called the shootings “horrific” and said in a statement it is a service that does not directly sell guns, but carries ads and listing for private sales.
+The other companies did not respond to a request for comment.

-Reporting by Nandita Bose in Washington and Melissa Fares in New York; Additional reporting by Richa Naidu in Chicago; Editing by Leslie Adler
+Reporting by Nandita Bose in Washington and Melissa Fares in New York; additional reporting by Richa Naidu in Chicago; editing by Leslie Adler, Susan Thomas and Dan Grebler